 Can pregnancy be diagnosed from a progesterone level alone?

-Pregnancy cannot be diagnosed in and by itself from progesterone levels, only the presence of hCG the pregnancy hormone in the blood or urine diagnoses a pregnancy.
-Progesterone levels alone cannot diagnose a pregnancy.
+Progesterone levels normally rise during the first 36-38 weeks of the pregnany, then fall towrads the due date.
+Pregnancy cannot be diagnosed in and by itself from progesterone levels.
+Only the presence of hCG the pregnancy hormone hCG either in the blood or urine diagnoses a pregnancy.
+Progesterone levels or elevated progesterone levels alone cannot diagnose a pregnancy.
 Progesterone cream cannot be used after ovulation to improve fertility or pregnancy outcome.

 Diagnosing ovulation from progesterone levels

 Progesterone levels are usually drawn about a week after presumed ovulation because they reach peak levels at that time.
 Drawing the blood too early may give a false negagtive test results.
 A false negative progesterone level reult means that you did ovulate but the blood was drawn too early and therefore the ;progesterone level was falesly low.
 After ovulation, progesterone is produced increasingly from the corpus luteum and the progesterone levels gradually rises from a baseline of 1.5 to 3 ng/mL by the first day after ovulation.
 Levels then continue to rise until it reaches a peak 7 days after ovulation reaching levels of approximately 10-20 ng/mL.
 Levels of progesterone can vary depending on the timing of the blood draw, and even on the same day they can be very different.

 Progesterone levels are only averages and they can change based on many variables.
 For example, the timing of the cycle, whether you ovulate or not, which lab tested them, whether blood is taken after you eat or before, and whether it's in the morning or afternoon, can all affect the outcome of a progesterone level test.

 - Women at the beginning of their menstrual cycle: 1 ng/mL or under